Becoming a Project Mentor

-You can submit your project on our Teams App; you will need to authenticate with GitHub.
+You have until January 31st, 2017 (23:59:00 UTC) to submit your project on our Teams App; you will need to authenticate with GitHub.
 Once logged in:

 - By default, we assume the submitter is also the primary mentor.
 If that isn’t the case, enter the name of the primary Mentor as well as their email address and GitHub handle.

-- Add a title and a description: what the project is about, what stage it’s at, and maybe something about the team behind it
+- Add the project’s name, website, repo and a description: what the project is about, what stage it’s at, and maybe something about the team behind it.

-- Add keywords: this can mean a language, like Ruby, but also specific technologies or concepts needed.
+- Add keywords: this can mean a language, like “Python”, framework like “React”, but also specific technologies or concepts.